-Join Joel Bradley for an in-depth discussion in this video Setting up our preferences, part of Up and Running with Substance Designer.
+Join Joel Bradley for an in-depth discussion in this video Setting up our preferences, part of Learning Substance Designer.

 - Before going ahead and starting to work on any project in Substance Designer, there are a number of preferences that we will probably want to check over in order to be certain that we are getting not only the best feedback possible from Substance Designer itself, but also that we're going to get the desired end result when we take our published Substance into a host application.
 If we come to the Tools menu and select the Preferences option, we should find ourselves presented with the Preferences dialog that by default shows the available options that can be tweaked from the General Preferences section.